How to Install Homebrew on Mac

 Homebrew installation script completes successfully.

-Note: If you don't like Homebrew, you can try Pip, another package manager for Mac.
+Note: If you do not like Homebrew, try Pip, another package manager available on Mac.
 See how to install Pip on Mac.

 Turn Off Analytics